Chris Bohjalian: Later career

 Bohjalian followed Midwives with the 1998 novel The Law of Similars, about a widower attorney suffering from nameless anxieties who starts dating a woman who practices alternative medicine.
 The novel was inspired by Bohjalian's visit to a homeopath in an attempt to cure frequent colds he was catching from his daughter's day care center.
 Bohjalian said of the visit: "I don't think I imagined there was a novel in homeopathy, however, until I met the homeopath and she explained to me the protocols of healing.
 There was a poetry to the language that a patient doesn't hear when visiting a conventional doctor."
 The protagonist, a father, is based in part on Bohjalian himself, and his four-year-old daughter is based largely on Bohjalian's daughter, who was three when he was writing the book.
 Liz Rosenberg of The New York Times wrote "Few writers can manipulate a plot with Bohjalian's grace and power."
 However, Rosenberg felt that the novel shared too many similarities with Midwives.
 Rosenberg argued that, "unlike its predecessor, it (The Law of Similars) fails to take advantage of Bohjalian's great gift for creating thoughtful fiction featuring characters in whom the reader sustains a lively interest."
 Megan Harlan of The Boston Phoenix described the novel as "formulaic fiction" and wrote that Bohjalian focused too much on creating a complex plot and not enough of complex characterizations.
 The Law of Similars, like Midwives, made The New York Times bestsellers list.

+In 2001, Bohjalian was a finalist for the Lambda Literary Award for Transgender Literature with his book, Trans-Sister Radio.
 Bohjalian won the New England Book Award in 2002.

 The Double Bind was a Barnes & Noble Recommends Selection in 2007 and debuted at #3 on the "New York Times" bestseller list.